-Your child isn't the only one who needs to learn; you have new financial choices
+Your college-age son or daughter isn’t the only one who needs to learn; you have new financial choices you need to master

 Freshmen aren’t the only ones who need a crash course in student life.